 Can Naltrexone Make You Sick If You Drink Alcohol On It?

-Today I wanted to clarify a common question about naltrexone for alcohol use disorder, which is:
+Today I wanted to clarify a question people often have about naltrexone for alcohol use disorder, which is:

 "Can naltrexone make you sick if you drink alcohol on it?"

 This is a common misunderstanding with how naltrexone works, and people often confuse it with Antabuse.
-If someone drinks on Antabuse it's very dangerous and they can get VERY ill...that is not true for naltrexone.
+If someone drinks on Antabuse it's very dangerous and they can get VERY ill...however according to research, that is not true for naltrexone.

 Antabuse and naltrexone are completely different medications.